 So, a guinea pig ramp is a guinea pig ramp, right?
 I mean, how much can really change from one ramp to another?
-Well the reality is, your not wrong 🙂 These things are pretty uniform in terms of their make up.
+Well, the reality is, you not wrong 🙂 These things are pretty uniform in terms of their makeup.
 BUT there are a few things you will want to keep in mind when you buy a guinea pig ramp.

-You should take into consideration the following variables: weight, length, grippyness (if that is a word), material and of course the price.
+You should take into consideration the following variables when looking for the best guinea pig ramp: weight, length, grippyness (if that is a word), material, and of course the price.
 I have compiled a pretty extensive list of my recommendations for guinea pig ramps according to those above factors.
 However, before I break down each factor, feel free to check out my number one recommendation here if you are short on time:

 These guys have made a pretty darn good ramp.
 Don’t believe me, check out what other people are saying right here.